-With the existing prohibitions on forfeiture, CRAR proceedings and winding-up petitions end on 30 June 2021, the Government have launched a consultation for commercial property stakeholders, on their views and options on how rent arrears should addressed and dealt with.
+With the existing prohibitions on forfeiture, CRAR proceedings and winding-up petitions end on 30 June 2021, the Government have launched a consultation for commercial property stakeholders, on their views and options on how rent arrears should be addressed and dealt with.

 There is clearly a huge risk to businesses and jobs (and the wider economy with a potential of an increase of empty properties) if Landlords and Tenants do not achieve any agreements on how to manage rent arrears and other associated debts.

-The Government is asking Commercial landlords and Commercial Tenants and others with a commercial property or business interest, in England to take part in a survey in order to allow them to get a better understanding of:
+The Government is asking Commercial landlords and Commercial Tenants and others with a commercial property or business interest, in England to take part in a survey to allow them to get a better understanding of:

 The survey will enable the Government to obtain the opinions of business owners and the impact on businesses of six possible options: